-You can get VA Disability you can prove your disability has a direct service connection.
+You can get VA Disability if you can prove your disability has a direct service connection.
 The more disabilities you can link to your time in active duty, the more money you get per month.
-When the Veterans Administration reviews your application, there are three main elements that the VA looks for.
+When the Veterans Administration reviews your application, there are three main elements that the VA is looking for.

 - Service Connected Disabilities List